spyboy-productions/Quot3w4ll/README.md

 <img width="100%" align="centre" src="https://github.com/spyboy-productions/Quot3w4ll/blob/main/example.png" />

-Quot3w4ll is a simple tool that changes your desktop wallpaper to display a random quote.
-Quotes are fetched from a `Quotes.csv` file.
-This tool is designed for Windows systems.
-Get new inspirational quote every time you start your computer or change the wallpaper manually.
+Quot3w4ll is an easy-to-use application that updates your desktop wallpaper with a random quote.
+The quotes are sourced from a `Quotes.csv` file.
+This tool is specifically made for Windows systems.
+You can receive a fresh inspirational quote when you boot up your computer or change the wallpaper manually.

 <h4 align="center">
   OS compatibility :